 - Sift the flour, salt, cinnamon, baking powder and baking soda together into a small bowl.

 - Add to the wet mix and stir until just blended.
 Don't overmix it.

 - Stir in the zucchini and nuts.

-- Bake until a toothpick comes out clean--about 50 minutes.
+- Bake until a toothpick comes out clean--about 45-50 minutes, checking it at 40 minutes.
 Tent with foil if the top gets too brown.